Johann Peter Salomon: Life

+Haydn and Salomon.
+Together with Haydn, Salomon premiered many works that Haydn composed while in England.
+Haydn wrote his symphonies numbers 93 to 104 for these trips, sometimes known as the Salomon symphonies (more widely known as the London symphonies).
+Salomon is also said to have provided Haydn with the original model for the text of The Creation.
+He was one of the founder-members of the Philharmonic Society and led the orchestra at its first concert on 8 March 1813.

 Salomon is also believed to have given the Jupiter nickname to Wolfgang Amadeus Mozart's Symphony No. 41.
-Amongst his protégés was the English composer and soloist George Pinto.

-Salomon died in London aged 70 in 1815, of injuries suffered when he was thrown from his horse.
+Salomon died aged 70 at his house in Newman Street, Westminster, on 25 November 1815, after a long illness, following an incident in the summer of 1815 when he was thrown from his horse.
 He is buried in the cloisters of Westminster Abbey.

 Assessment

 Salomon's violin playing was highly regarded in his day; for a collection of reviews, see Robbins Landon (1976, 24–27).
+H.C.
 Robbins Landon also praises his personal qualities: "Salomon was not only a clever and sensitive impresario, he was also generous, scrupulously honest, and very efficient in business matters."
 Beethoven, who knew Salomon from his days in Bonn, wrote to Ries on hearing of his death, "Salomon's death grieves me much, for he was a noble man, and I remember him since I was a child."

 Since 2011 the Royal Philharmonic Society has awarded the Salomon Prize to highlight talent and dedication within UK orchestras.